 Allow TD to Access Salesforce using Salesforce

 These instructions guide you to locate the client ID and client secret that is necessary to authenticate using credentials.
-Go to Setup > Apps > App Manage.
+This is the guide for Lightning Experience UI.
+Go to Setup > Apps > App Manager.
 Select New Connected App.
-Navigate to Setup > Build > Create (Apps), and validate all your connected apps: Select your app name to go to the page where you can view and manage all information about your connected app.
 Write down or copy your Consumer Key (client_id) and Consumer Secret (client_secret).
 For secure account access, get a Salesforce Security Token.
 If you don’t have a security token, go to Account > Settings > Reset My Security Token and select Reset Security Token.
 You’ll receive your Security Token by email.